-The University provides a well-balanced program of activities for moral, spiritual, cultural, and physical development of the students.
-Religious, cultural, social, and recreational activities are sponsored by various committees, departments, and organizations of the University.
-Outstanding artists, lecturers, and dramatic productions are brought to the campus.

-A listing of student organizations, their purposes, objectives, chief officers, and advisors is published annually by the Office of Student Development.
-This information is also online at http://www.ncat.edu/~studev/.
+The University provides a well-balanced program of activities for moral, spiritual, cultural and physical development of its students.
+Religious, cultural, social and recreational activities are sponsored by various committees, departments, and organizations of the University.
+Outstanding artists, lecturers and dramatic productions are brought to the campus.
+The Office of the Vice Chancellor publishes a listing of student organizations, their purposes, objectives, chief officers, and advisors annually for Student Development.
+This document is available upon request by this office located in Murphy Hall Room 102.